hobin2017/Brindley2017-2018/README.md

 # PaymentSystem2017
-Compared with version, the changes are listed below:
+Compared with the last version, the changes are listed below:
 #1, ;